MicrosoftDocs/winrt-api/windows.ui.xaml.controls/image_source.md

 <Image Width="200" Source="Images/myImage.png"/>
 ```

 The XAML parser interprets any strings that represent a relative Uniform Resource Identifier (URI) using the base Uniform Resource Identifier (URI) of the XAML page that is being parsed.
 For example, if you specify a value "Images/myImage.png" in XAML, that string is interpreted as a relative path suffix that is appended to the base Uniform Resource Identifier (URI) location within the app package where the XAML page itself exists.
-If the previous [Image](image.md) element is added to a page that’s in the root of the app package, the Uniform Resource Identifier (URI) is interpreted as ms-appx:///Images/myImage.png.
-If the [Image](image.md) is added to a page that’s in a Pages folder in the app, the Uniform Resource Identifier (URI) is interpreted as ms-appx:///Pages/Images/myImage.png.
+If the previous [Image](image.md) element is added to a page that's in the root of the app package, the Uniform Resource Identifier (URI) is interpreted as ms-appx:///Images/myImage.png.
+If the [Image](image.md) is added to a page that's in a Pages folder in the app, the Uniform Resource Identifier (URI) is interpreted as ms-appx:///Pages/Images/myImage.png.

 If the source image is not part of the app package, you must use an absolute Uniform Resource Identifier (URI) to set the Source property in XAML.
 For more info, see [How to load file resources](/previous-versions/windows/apps/hh965322(v=win.10)), and examples later in this document.